55 Cancri Af: Discovery

 The initial presentation of this planet occurred at a meeting of the American Astronomical Society in April 2005; however, it was another two-and-a-half years before the planet was to be published in a peer-reviewed journal.
 It is the first known planet outside the Solar System to spend its entire orbit within what astronomers call the "habitable zone".
-Furthermore, its discovery made 55 Cancri the first star other than the Sun known to have at least five planets.
+Furthermore, its discovery made 55 Cancri A the first star other than the Sun known to have at least five planets.